List of Marvel Comics characters: Y: Original plotline

 Professor Yinsen was a physicist, engineer and pacifist from the fictional nation of Timbetpal; while Tony Stark was in college, Stark had greatly admired the older man's work.
-In his old age, Yinsen was captured in Vietnam by the Communist warlord Wong-Chu before American arms manufacturer and engineer Tony Stark was also captured.
+In his old age, Yinsen was captured in Vietnam by the Communist warlord Wong-Chu before Tony Stark was also captured.
 Stark's US military convoy had tripped a land mine and he was injured with shrapnel that was slowly moving toward his heart.
 Yinsen builds a magnetic chest plate and affixes it to Stark's chest, thus preventing the shrapnel from reaching his heart, thereby saving Stark's life and keeping him alive.
 Wong-Chu then orders Yinsen and Stark to build weapons for him.
 Instead, Yinsen helps Stark secretly build the first Iron Man armor, which includes a device for Stark's heart to keep him alive.
 Yinsen sacrifices his life distracting Wong-Chu to buy time for Stark to power up his armor.
 Stark dons the armor, becoming Iron Man, and defeats Wong-Chu, apparently killing him in the explosion of munitions shed, before freeing all other prisoners.